-The NGF does not provide protection in relation to futures (other than warrants that are traded on a member market).
+The NGF does not provide protection in relation to futures (other than warrants that are traded on a member market) or over the counter products.
 The ASX Supplemental Compensation Fund applies to claims in relation to money or property entrusted to a participant of ASX in respect of actual or proposed dealings in futures on the ASX market.